kubernetes/kubernetes/docs/design/indexed-job.md

 Here are several examples of *work lists*: lists of command lines that the user wants to run, each line its own Pod.
-(Note that in practice, a work list may not ever be written out in this form, but it exists in the mind of the Job creator, and it is a useful way to talk about the the intent of the user when discussing alternatives for specifying Indexed Jobs).
+(Note that in practice, a work list may not ever be written out in this form, but it exists in the mind of the Job creator, and it is a useful way to talk about the intent of the user when discussing alternatives for specifying Indexed Jobs).

 Note that we will not have the user express their requirements in work list